Free-energy variations for determinantal 2D plasmas with holes: Proofs for multiple holes

-\begin{proof}[Proof of Theorem~\ref{thm:multhole}] Let $\Eel (\ba_1,\ldots,\ba_N),\Eel (\ba_j)$ be the mean-field energies with all culsters of pinned charged present (respectively, with only the $j$-th one present), as defined in Section~\ref{sec:MF}.
-Subtracting $\Eel (\ba_1,\ldots,\ba_N)$ from both sides of~\eqref{eq:freeeners}, adding and subtracting $\sum_{j=1}^n \Eel (\ba_j)$ to the right-hand side there only remains to observe that
+\begin{proof}[Proof of Theorem~\ref{thm:multhole}] Let $\Eel (\ba_1,\ldots,\ba_n),\Eel (\ba_j)$ be the mean-field energies with all clusters of pinned charged present (respectively, with only the $j$-th one present), as defined in Section~\ref{sec:MF} with $J=N$.
+Subtracting $\Eel (\ba_1,\ldots,\ba_n)$ from both sides of~\eqref{eq:freeeners}, adding and subtracting $\sum_{j=1}^n \Eel (\ba_j)$ to the right-hand side there only remains to observe that

 This follows from inspection of~\eqref{eq:split MFE} with an induction on $n$.
 Each induction step is identical to the $n=2$ one, modulo changing notation.
 Consider then two clusters of $M_1 = c_1 N$ and $M_2 = c_2 N$ points, corresponding radii in~\eqref{eq:screening subset}